Best Honeymoon Destinations in the Indian Ocean

 This magical archipelago made up of both coral and granite islands is nature at her most exotic and lovely.
 This fragile eco system made up of lush mountains, impossibly white sand beaches and azure blue sea and is home to three main islands of Mahe, Praslin and La Digue, the latter of which has no cars.
 Praslin is sometimes referred to as the original Garden of Eden with its Vallee de Mai Nature Reserve, the home of the coco de mer.

-There are many smaller hotels and guest houses that have a lot of local appeal.
+There are many boutique hotels and guest houses that have a lot of local appeal.

 A major draw of the Seychelles for those who can afford it, are its exclusive private island resorts, the most sought after of which include Fregate Island Private and North Island which celebrated its 10th anniversary in 2013.
 Both have a major eye on conservation as well as extreme luxury.